-4.5 Inner classes
+4.1.5 Inner classes

-As metrics are usually not calculated for inner classes, we do not consider inner classes in our coupling measurements.
+As metrics (such as defects or effort) are usually not calculated for inner classes, we do not consider inner classes in our coupling measurements.
 But as the parser does not distinguish inner classes from others, we have to explicitly check for them.
 Figure 23 shows an example of an inner class and its interaction with other classes.
 If an inner class has an attribute or method type of some other class, we consider that there is coupling between its outmost class and that class (in our example class A is coupled with class C, because of the attribute c in the inner class B).
 If an outer class has an attribute or method type of an inner class, there is no coupling between them (no coupling between class A and class B because of the attribute b).
-If a class is coupled to an inner class of some other class, only coupling with the outer class is considered (class C is coupled only with the class A, and not with the inner class B, because of the attribute ab).

 '''

 class A

 {

 class B;

 B b;

 class B

 {

 A a;

 C c;

 }

 }

+'''